 A bus lane running eastwards into town was built a few years ago by taking out a tuning lane and slightly widening the A40.
 It’s caused a number of accidents since then with people tuning on & off the A40 and being hit by buses and taxis ‘undertaking’ the traffic.
 The traffic on the A40 is significantly worse since then and this scheme would exacerbate that.
 Westbound here’s a bridge over the rail line which is a major choke point, so adding in a second lane really isn’t going to achieve much.
 If Stagecoach was serious about wanting to have more people travel by bus they would reduce the prices.
 That would make a far bigger difference to most people that cutting a bus journey by a few minutes.
 The scheme would cause over a year of traffic disruption and is set to cost over £1.5 million, which is money that would be far better spent on improving Cheltenham’s cycling lanes etc.

-Could I please encourage you to click and sign the online petition and especially contact your political representatives on Gloucestershire country council and Cheltenham Borough Council (click and identify them) and ask them to stop Stagecoach wrecking the entrance to Cheltenham.
+Could I please encourage you to click and and especially contact your political representatives on Gloucestershire country council and Cheltenham Borough Council (click and identify them) and ask them to stop Stagecoach wrecking the entrance to Cheltenham.
 All of the political candidates in the recent general election opposed the bus lane plans, including the new MP Alex Chalk.
 Please do also tell others about this proposal and encourage others to get involved.
 The A40 hedgerow isn’t paradise, but if it’s paved over, we will miss it.
 There is still time to protect what we’ve got.

 Solar eclipses do not occur very often over the UK, so I wanted to capture the moment from somewhere with a great view over the Gloucestershire landscape.
 The sun rises in the east, so to capture great images I needed a hill facing the west.
 Chosen Hill in Churchdown is a location I use for family portraits with a great view, so was a logical choice.
 There were a number of photographers and spectators by St. Bartholomew’s Church with viewing equipment ranging from card with a pinhole, to sophisticated cameras with large telephoto lenses.